 Thirty-six percent (n = 80) of Not on the Tenure-Track Faculty respondents "strongly disagreed" or "disagreed" that they felt burdened by service responsibilities beyond those of their colleagues with similar performance expectations (e.g., committee memberships, departmental/program work assignments) (Table 85).
 Thirty-six percent (n = 81) of Not on the Tenure-Track Faculty respondents "strongly agreed" or "agreed" that they performed more work to help students (e.g., formal and informal advising, thesis advising, helping with student groups and activities) than did their colleagues.
 Forty percent (n = 88) of Not on the Tenure-Track Faculty respondents "strongly agreed" or "agreed" that they felt pressured to do extra work that was uncompensated.
 Thirty-five percent (n = 79) of Not on the Tenure-Track Faculty respondents "strongly disagreed" or "disagreed" that their opinions were taken seriously by senior administrators.
-Forty-four percent (n = 98) of Not on the Tenure-Track Faculty respondents "strongly disagreed" or "disagreed" that their opinions were taken seriously by senior administrators.
+Forty-four percent (n = 98) of Not on the Tenure-Track Faculty respondents "strongly disagreed" or "disagreed" that they had job security.
+No significant differences were found between groups.